Skip to Main Content

 Nicole Brodrick, DNP, PMHNP-BC, RN

-Lynda Creighton-Wong, APRN, RN, PMHNP-BC, PMHCNS-BC
+Lynda Creighton-Wong, MS, RN, PMHNP-BC, PMHCNS-BC

-Erica Cuscina, BSN, RN
+Erica Cuscina, BSN, RN, PMH-BC, SANE-A, CA-CP SANE

-Joanne DeSanto Iennaco, PhD
+Joanne DeSanto Iennaco, PhD, APRN, PMHNP-BC, FAAN

 Kimberly Ferguson, DNP, APRN, FNP-BC, PMHNP-BC

-Mihaela Fletcher, DNP, PMHNP-BC, FNP-C
+Mihaela Fletcher, DNP, MSN, CNE, PMHNP-BC, FNP-C, CARN-AP, FIAAN

 Mary Green, PhD, MN, RN